beyzacevik/Lib2Desc-Dataset/README.md

 # Lib2Desc-Dataset
-The datasets used in Lib2Desc paper are published in this repository.
+The datasets propsed in in 'Lib2Desc: Automatic generation of security-centric Androidapp descriptions using third-party libraries' paper are published in this repository.